kyma-project/istio/docs/user/01-50-default-istio-setup.md

 The Istio module uses the
 [Istio library](https://github.com/istio/istio/tree/master/operator) to facilitate the Istio installation.

 This list shows the available Istio components and addons.
-Check which of those are enabled in Kyma:
+Check which of those are enabled with Istio module:
 - Istiod (Pilot)
 - Ingress Gateway